franbrizkpo/SamplerBox/README.md

     sudo apt update
     sudo apt -y install git python3-pip python3-smbus python3-numpy libportaudio2
-    sudo apt -y install raspberrypi-kernel  # quite long to install, do it only if necessary, it solves a "no sound before 25 second on boot" problem sudo pip3 install cython cffi sounddevice pyserial sudo pip3 install git+https://github.com/SamplerBox/rtmidi-python.git     # now also works for Python3.9+ and Cython3 ; for Windows, see below
+    sudo apt -y install raspberrypi-kernel  # quite long to install, do it only if necessary, it solves a "no sound before 25 second on boot" problem sudo apt-get update
+    sudo apt-get install build-essential libasound-dev libjack-dev  #This steps where added 08/02/2025 (MM/DD/YYYY) because if you don't do it, probably next steps wont work.
+    sudo pip3 install cython cffi sounddevice pyserial sudo pip3 install git+https://github.com/SamplerBox/rtmidi-python.git     # now also works for Python3.9+ and Cython3 ; for Windows, see below
     ~~~